FUTURES & SECTION 1256 CONTRACTS

 The good news for traders of Section 1256 contracts is twofold:

 - 60% of the capital gain or loss from Section 1256 Contracts is deemed to be long-term capital gain or loss and 40% is deemed to be short-term capital gain or loss.
-What this means is a more favorable tax treatment of 60% of your gains.
+This results in more favorable tax treatment for 60% of your gains.

 Section 1256 contracts are reported on IRS Form 6781.
 Part I, Line 2 of this form simply asks for your total gain or loss, and then it splits this loss as 40% short-term on Line 8 and 60% long-term on Line 9.
 These entries then flow to your Schedule D – Part I, Line 4 for short-term capital gains and Part II, Line 11 for long-term capital gains.